open-telemetry/semantic-conventions/docs/database/database-spans.md

 **Status**: [Experimental][DocumentStatus]

-When the operation fails with an exception, instrumentation MAY record an [exception event](../exceptions/exceptions-spans.md) by default if and only if the span being recorded is a local root span (does not have a local parent).
+When the operation fails with an exception, instrumentation SHOULD record an [exception event](../exceptions/exceptions-spans.md) by default if and only if the span being recorded is a local root span (does not have a local parent).